Tax Deeds

 Tax Deed File Search

-In May 2021, the Clerk’s Office moved to a new Tax Deed management system.
-Please use the links below to review Tax Deed files from prior and upcoming sales.
+In May 2021, the Clerk’s Office changed Tax Deed management systems.
+Please use the links below to review Tax Deed files from the respective systems.

 Sales Before May 2021